 This bag also features a nice padded laptop pouch that can store laptops or tablets up to 16″ wide.

 One issue we have with this rucksack is that it does not have an interior pouch.
-Also, at $350, the price point is definitely on the high side.

 Overall this bag is very well constructed and true to the Filson brand for its durability in field use and for daily commuting needs.

 The Fjallraven Rucksack No. 21 is a stylish and popular choice for a budget friendly rucksack.

 This bag is made from Fjallraven’s G-1000 fabric, a densely woven material (65% polyester and 35% cotton of the highest quality) that is treated with their Greenland Wax.

 This rucksack has a top flap with stylish metal billets and buckles and natural leather straps.

 Beneath the top flap is a draw string skirt that provides extra water protection and expandability for bulkier items.